- Which companies offer the cheapest non-owner car insurance in New Jersey?

 GEICO

-GEICO is another great option for non-owner car insurance in New Jersey, with average rates of $447 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.
+GEICO is also a great choice for non-owner car insurance in New Jersey, offering coverage at an average annual rate of $447.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.91.

 State Farm